-Helena Public School nurses may educate students regarding lice and how to avoid transmission by decreasing head-to-head contact and not sharing hats, combs, brushes, or hair accessories.
+Helena Public Schools nurses educate students regarding lice and how to avoid transmission by decreasing head-to-head contact and not sharing hats, combs, brushes or hair accessories.
 Parents can help by routinely inspecting their child's hair for lice.
-If you are unsure of this process, how to identify a louse, or how to treat an infestation please contact your School Nurse: https://identify.us.com/idmybug/head-lice/head-lice-documents/lice-mgmnt-chart-home.pdf
+If you are unsure of this process, how to identify a louse, or how to treat an infestation please contact your School Nurse.

+For a step-by-step guide for managing head lice at home, refer to: https://identify.us.com/idmybug/head-lice/head-lice-documents/lice-mgmnt-chart-home.pdf